japila-books/spark-sql-internals/docs/execution-planning-strategies/JoinSelection.md

 apply(plan: LogicalPlan): Seq[SparkPlan]
 ----

-NOTE: `apply` is part of link:catalyst/GenericStrategy.md#apply[GenericStrategy Contract] to generate a collection of link:SparkPlan.md[SparkPlans] for a given link:spark-sql-LogicalPlan.adoc[logical plan].
+NOTE: `apply` is part of catalyst/GenericStrategy.md#apply[GenericStrategy Contract] to generate a collection of SparkPlan.md[SparkPlans] for a given spark-sql-LogicalPlan.md[logical plan].

-`apply` uses link:spark-sql-ExtractEquiJoinKeys.adoc[ExtractEquiJoinKeys] Scala extractor to destructure the input logical `plan`.
+`apply` uses spark-sql-ExtractEquiJoinKeys.md[ExtractEquiJoinKeys] Scala extractor to destructure the input logical `plan`.

 ==== [[apply-BroadcastHashJoinExec]] Considering BroadcastHashJoinExec Physical Operator

-`apply` gives a link:spark-sql-SparkPlan-BroadcastHashJoinExec.adoc#creating-instance[BroadcastHashJoinExec] physical operator if the plan <<canBroadcastByHints, should be broadcast per join type and broadcast hints used>> (for the join type and left or right side of the join). `apply` <<broadcastSideByHints, selects the build side per join type and broadcast hints>>.
+`apply` gives a spark-sql-SparkPlan-BroadcastHashJoinExec.md#creating-instance[BroadcastHashJoinExec] physical operator if the plan <<canBroadcastByHints, should be broadcast per join type and broadcast hints used>> (for the join type and left or right side of the join). `apply` <<broadcastSideByHints, selects the build side per join type and broadcast hints>>.

-`apply` gives a link:spark-sql-SparkPlan-BroadcastHashJoinExec.adoc#creating-instance[BroadcastHashJoinExec] physical operator if the plan <<canBroadcastBySizes, should be broadcast per join type and size of join sides>> (for the join type and left or right side of the join). `apply` <<broadcastSideBySizes, selects the build side per join type and total size statistic of join sides>>.
+`apply` gives a spark-sql-SparkPlan-BroadcastHashJoinExec.md#creating-instance[BroadcastHashJoinExec] physical operator if the plan <<canBroadcastBySizes, should be broadcast per join type and size of join sides>> (for the join type and left or right side of the join). `apply` <<broadcastSideBySizes, selects the build side per join type and total size statistic of join sides>>.

 ==== [[apply-ShuffledHashJoinExec]] Considering ShuffledHashJoinExec Physical Operator